prshntpnwr/Pop-Movies/README.md

  - SQLite DB usage with DBHelper, Contract classes.
  - Content Provider for the SQLite DB.
  - Cursor Adapter and Cursor Loader.
- - Use of intents to launch Movie's Trailers on app like Youtube or diffault Browser.
+ - Use of intents to launch Movie's Trailers on app like YouTube or default Browser.
  - Two Pane UI implementaion for Tablets.

 Screenshots :